sevidmusic/Rig/README.md

 in a browser automatically, simply open a web browser and navigate to [localhost:8080](http://localhost:8080) manually.

-If everything is working then the new module's output, `Hello World`, should be displayed in the browser.
+If everything is working then the new module's output, `Hello hello-world`, should be displayed in the browser.

 # Additional Documentation